mu-box/golang-docker-client/README.md

 # golang-docker-client

-This is a client nanobox uses for nanoagent as well as nanobox local
+This is a client microbox uses for microagent as well as microbox local